willduff/mixedreality-enthusiast-guide/docs/before-you-buy-faqs.md

 ### How is Windows Mixed Reality different from Samsung Gear VR?

 **Quick Answer:** All smartphone based VR products, including the Samsung Gear VR and Google Daydream, use 3 Degrees Of Freedom (3DOF) head position tracking systems.
 3DOF based systems allow you to move your head **only** from the neck up in the virtual world.
 Windows MR on the other hand uses a 6 Degrees of Freedom (6DOF) head and controllers position tracking systems.
 6DOF based systems allow you to move your entire body in the virtual world; so you can walk around an object and see it from different perspectives, just like you can in the physical world.
 The Rift and the Vive are also 6DOF based systems.

-Read more about 3DOF and 6DOF here: <https://www.roadtovr.com/introduction-positional-tracking-degrees-freedom-dof/>
+* Read more about 3DOF and 6DOF here: <https://docs.microsoft.com/en-us/windows/mixed-reality/enthusiast-guide/tracking-system#what-is-the-difference-between-3dof-and-6dof>
+* Read more about Positional Tracking and Degree's of Freedom (DOF) her: <https://www.roadtovr.com/introduction-positional-tracking-degrees-freedom-dof/>

 ## Technical specifications